WilmerU7899/github-tutorial/README.md

 **Setup your ide to your Github:**
 1. Go to [ide.cs50.io](http://ide.cs50.io/)
 2. If you haven't already done so click sign in or else skip this step
-3. When your in yor command line type git config --global user.email "you@example.com"
+3. When your in yor command line type `git config --global user.email "you@example.com"`
-    A. **DO NOT COPY AND PASTE BECAUSE YOU NEED YOUR EMAIL**
+    A. **DO NOT COPY AND PASTE BECAUSE YOU NEED YOUR OWN EMAIL**
     B.  Don't forget the quotes
+4. Then type ``git config --global user.name "Your Name"``

 ---
 ## Repository Setup